Q: Dear SaaStr: When should a SaaS Company allow Month-to-Month contracts vs requiring 12-month commitments?

 It’s a false choice.

-Bigger companies want to sign annual contracts, especially in exchange for discounts.
+- Bigger companies want to sign annual contracts, especially in exchange for discounts.
 It’s how big company procurement and budgeting processes work.
-Nothing is a bigger headache in a Fortune 500 company that having to go back to procurement every single month to get an invoice approved.
+Nothing is a bigger headache in a Fortune 500 company than having to go back to procurement every single month to get an invoice approved.
+And …

 So there is a natural continuum.